jichengyuan/MLRC2022_HIST/README.md

 |                                    | [RE]HIST                     | 70.1                                   | 89.8                               | 80.7                          |
 |                                    | [TUNE]HIST                   | **72.3**                      | **90.2**                  | 81.0                 |

+[OA], [RE], [TUNE] denote the results were the highest scores quoted from original paper, reproduced based on the reported configurations in original paper, reproduced by our best-searched settings by Bayesian optimization.
+The best results are marked in **bold**.

 ### Joint contribution of hyperparameters on CARS196 using ResNet‐50

 <table>